sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 This is especially useful in combination with custom rules.
 For example, you could make a rule to open links to certain websites in a private window.

-*Support for other browsers is planned.
-Firefox support is not possible until Firefox supports [Web Extensions Manifest v3](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps/).*
+*Support for other browsers is planned.*

 #### Open multiple URLs